themesberg/flowbite/content/typography/text.md

 layout: home
 title: Tailwind CSS Text - Flowbite
 description: Use the typography plugin from Flowbite to apply styles to all inline elements like headings, paragraphs, lists, and images using a single format class
-group: components
+group: typography
 toc: true

-previous: List group
+previous: Links
-previousLink: components/list-group/
+previousLink: typography/links/
-next: Modals
+next: Horizontal Rule
-nextLink: components/modal/
+nextLink: typography/horizontal-rule/
 ---